nottsjs/speakers/README.md

 ## Talk Format

-- Each event has 1 speaker slots available.
+- Each event has up to 2 speaker slots available.
 - Each talk is allocated 20 minute, however this can be altered on a per-case basis.

 ## How